Divyanshu-DXS/Divyanshu-DXS/README.md

-# Hi there, I'm Divyanshu Sharma, but you can call me DXS! 👋
+# Hi there, I'm Divyanshu Sharma, but you can call me Dev! 👋

 ## About Me
 🌟 Software Engineer | Web Developer | Front End Enthusiast 🌟